Particle rolling MCMC with double-block sampling: Particle rolling MCMC in general state space models

-In the rolling window analysis of time series, the number of observations (or the window size) in the sample period is fixed and it is set equal to, for example, $L+1$.
-We estimate the posterior distribution of $\theta$ and $\alpha_{s:t}$ given the observations $y_{s:t}$ with $t=s+L$ for $s=1,2\ldots$, and its probability density function is given by
+The correlation $\rho$ between $\epsilon_t$ and $\eta_t$ is introduced to express the leverage effect.
+The effect is often negative in empirical studies, which implies that the decrease in the today's log return is followed by the increase in the log volatility on the next day (e.g. \shortciteN{Omori2007}).
+In this case, we express the dependence of $y_t$ on $x_{t+1}$ (or $x_{t+1}$ on $y_t$) as follows.

-The contribution of this paper is to develop an efficient simulation-based method to construct a collection of particles $(\theta^n,\alpha_{s:t}^n)$ with the importance weight $W_{s:t}^n$ ($n=1,\ldots,N$) which gives the exact approximation of the posterior distribution with its density $\pi(\theta,\alpha_{s:t} \mid y_{s:t})$ in the framework of the sequential Monte Carlo (SMC) (e.g. \shortciteN{doucet2001introduction}, \shortciteN{AndrieuDoucetHolenstein(10)}, \shortciteN{Chopin2013}).
-We also prove that the posterior probability density function is obtained as a marginal density of our artificial target density in the particle rolling MCMC simulation.
+In the rolling-window estimation of time series, the number of observations (or the window size) in the sample period is fixed and is set equal to, e.g., $L+1$.
+We estimate the posterior distribution of $\theta$ and $x_{s:t}$ given the observations $y_{s:t}$ with $t=s+L$ for $s=1,2\ldots$, and its probability density function is given by